3D Printed Homes: Game Changing Technology

 Buyers And Sellers

-The industry may create a section of sellers who already own land and want an inexpensive way to add a structure to increase the property's value.
-Buyers could benefit because they may be able to find affordable prebuilt structures, and as time goes on, the buyers could remove and recycle the old structure or construct a traditional stick-framed house.
+The industry may create a section of home sellers who already own land and want an inexpensive way to add a structure to increase the property’s value.
+Home buyers could benefit because they may be able to find affordable prebuilt structures, and as time goes on, the buyers could remove and recycle the old structure or construct a traditional stick-framed house.
+There would have to be new fields added to the local MLS so potential buyers would be able to disseminate these types of properties when searching homes for sale online.

 Homebuyers may also benefit from buying a printed starter home, and customizing it as their lifestyle and family changes with affordable additions.
 The impact of 3D printed structures is just developing, but it is not hard to imagine it will change the landscape for individual buyers and sellers, investors, communities, and Realtors.